flai78/content-repo-generator/README.md

 # This example show you how to generate data content using GitHub Actions.
-The pipeline (content-generator.yml) run a Python script that generate a file in TMP directory called ´pkey.txt´.
+The pipeline (content-generator.yml) run a Python script that generate a file in TMP directory called 'pkey.txt'.
 The content of the file is the result of a call of web services.
 Finally, the pipeline invoke the commands git commit and git push.